Connect with others who understand.

 Lamotrigine (Lamictal) is a mood stabilizer and anticonvulsant medication used for seizures and bipolar disorder.
 According to NAMI, lamotrigine delays the time between mood episodes in people with bipolar 1 disorder.
 This means that you may go longer without experiencing a manic or depressive episode.

 Lamotrigine is approved by the U.S. Food and Drug Administration (FDA) to treat bipolar 1 disorder and delays the time to occurrence of mood episodes, but it does not work well for acute episodes.
-Your doctor might prescribe lamotrigine alone or with other medications for long-term symptom management.
+Your doctor might prescribe lamotrigine alone or with other medications for long-term symptom control.

 Side effects of lamotrigine can include: